kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 *indian interpreter*

 ### King William's War
 *1688 -- 1697; a.k.a.
 The Second Indian War, was the North American theater of the Nine Years War between England and France, their colonies, and native alliances*

+### French and Indian War
+*1754 -- 1763; American theater of the broader Seven Years War; British colonists vs. New France, each side with native alliances*

 ## American Revolutionary War